1 / 0

 We meet up at around 2pm at the Hostel Quartier Libre gîte, nestling on the edge of the Ambel plateau.
 This is where we meet Romain, our naturalist guide and wildlife enthusiast.
 After a briefing on our stay, he gives us a presentation on the great fauna of the Vercors: deer, roe deer, chamois... but also wolves, whose discreet presence shapes the local ecosystems.

-In the late afternoon, the first field trip takes place on the Ambel plateau, a protected summer pasture area classified as a Sensitive Natural Area.
-This area, rich in biodiversity and history, provides a first glimpse of the presence of large ungulates and other discreet inhabitants of the forest.
+In the late afternoon, the first field trip is to the Ambel plateau, a protected summer pasture classified as a Sensitive Natural Area.
+This area, rich in biodiversity and history, is the first place to look for signs of the presence of large ungulates and other discreet inhabitants of the forest.

 Return to the gîte at the end of the day for a convivial dinner based on local produce.